Home care and unexpected charges

 For example, a trip to the hospital could mean you need to cancel home care visits.
 But unless this is planned well in advance, it can lead to unwanted charges.
 Many agencies require 72 hours’ notice to change or cancel a care visit, but some insist on an even longer notice period – up to 14 days’ notice in some cases.

 We’ve heard examples of unplanned medical issues resulting in people paying significant fees for unused care visits.
-One respondent told us: ‘Mum had an accident and was admitted to hospital and we were charged for two weeks as we had not given notice.’

 Likewise, if you want to pause care arrangements to go on holiday or for other personal reasons, this needs to be planned in advance.
 Be clear on the agency's policy on changes or cancellations to scheduled visits or you could end up paying significant fees for unused care visits.

-How to steer clear of hidden home care costs
+How to avoid hidden care costs

 If you’re arranging home care for yourself or a loved one, always ask to see a standard contract before you commit.
 Check the terms and conditions thoroughly and ask questions about anything that isn’t clear.
 And try to compare fees from a number of local service providers before you make the final decision.

 You might feel under pressure to put arrangements in place as quickly as possible, but it’s important to ask for a contract in advance.